gilleshenrard/ITLg_POO/README.md

 ### 6. To do

 - Make the main stage moveable
-- Make java determine the working directory to locate the database
 - build a custom window (with a console animation) for the easter egg
 - Add seasons history
 - Update the last edit dates on the files to make it accurate